jagirdarshravya/retail-analytics-superstore/reports/week4_shravya_final.md

 Key Insights:
 - Technology category has the highest sales
-- Sales change over time and follow a trend
+- Sales change over time.
-- West region has higher sales compared to other regions
+- West region has higher sales compared to other regions.
-- Some products are selling more than others
+- Some products are selling more than others.

 Suggestions:
 - Focus more on high-performing categories like Technology